 - All 5 Gyres - The 5 Gyres website provides information on these gyres where plastic debris collects in the world's oceans.

 - Pacific Garbage Patch - The Great Pacific Garbage Patch web page from National Geographic discusses the Pacific Garbage Patch, the popular name given to the trash that has accumulated in the North Pacific Subtropical Gyre.

 - Atlantic Garbage Patch - The Sea Education Association (SEA) has been studying the North Atlantic debris field for the past 25 years.
 Their Ocean Plastics and Marine Pollution pages describe their work in both the Atlantic and Pacific.

 Join a Cleanup

 With more than 1,500 miles of Massachusetts shoreline to clean, COASTSWEEP could use your help.
-See How to Get Involved in COASTSWEEP for details on joining a cleanup as a volunteer , local cleanup coordinator, or sponsor.
+See How to Get Involved in COASTSWEEP for details on joining a cleanup as a volunteer or local cleanup coordinator.
 COASTSWEEP cleanups occur throughout September and October each year and CZM provide the free supplies and support for all those involved.